Harper the Bear – Free Crochet Pattern

 SC = single crochet

-SC2tog = single crochet 2 stitches (invisible decrease is recommended)
+SC2tog = single crochet 2 stitches together (invisible decrease is recommended)

 • Checking your gauge is not required for this pattern.
 Use a hook that is smaller than the size recommended for your yarn weight.
 This will ensure that your stuffing will not show through the stitches.

 • Body, legs, and snout require stuffing.
-Stuff each piece as you work to ensure each piece is completely filled
+Stuff each piece as you work to ensure the piece is completely filled.
+Do not add stuffing to the ears.

 • See tutorial photos.